Lavash Bread

 Wonderfully soft and delicious, lavash bread is the perfect blank canvas for all your spiced Mediterranean and Middle Eastern dishes.
 Simple yet homey and flavorful, and made with only six ingredients, lavash will be on your table and served with your favorite spiced foods in no time.

 This recipe is great with sides like stuffed grape leaves and mains like chicken marbella or lamb.
-I love it with a Bulgur Salad and shredded leftover easy baked chicken breasts to make tasty tacos.

 Several lavash in a kitchen towel.

-Lavash is a traditional soft, thin flatbread made with pantry staples, it’s the perfect flatbread recipe to add a bit of tradition to your meals.
+Lavash is a traditional soft, thin flatbread made with pantry staples; it’s the perfect flatbread recipe to add a bit of tradition to your meals.
 Best of all, it doesn’t have to feel like a whole bread-making adventure.
 Packed with cheats for an incredibly smooth dough and extra flavor, this lavash bread recipe might be your entryway to homemade flatbreads.

 Easily prepared in advance and frozen, keeping a batch in your freezer for later will be a lifesaver—especially on hectic days.
 After seeing how nicely soft and bendy it is, you’ll never return to store-bought pita bread again.
 It’s so good that my daughter Aleksandra eats it as-is, without dips or sides.
 She tears it up in half and bites right into it.